daily2den/small_aws_project/README.md

 - cd small_aws_project
 	To initialuze Terraform type
 - ~/terraform/terraform init

+## Deployment
-	To check if everything is okay and ready for ec2 instance deploy type
+	To check if everything is okay and ready for the ec2 instance deployment type
 - ~/terraform/terraform plan
 	To deploy it type
 - ~/terraform/terraform apply